Issue 1.5 | Beyond Base Rates: Turning IRIS Data into Risk Conversations

 The Complete Formula

-Incident-Specific Risk = Base Rate × Revenue adjustment × Sector adjustment × Incident Type %
+= Base Rate × Sector Adjustment × Incident Type Percentage

 Step 1: Get Your Base Rate

-This is your starting point: the likelihood that a typical organization will experience any significant cyber incident that requires disclosure.
+This is your starting point: the likelihood that an organization in this revenue tier experiences at least one significant incident that enters the public record.

 Source: Figure A1, p.
 34